javaminusminus/simplebdd/README.md

 #### run()

 Runs the test by calling each method that begins with "test" outputting the results to `System.out`.
-The program will exit with the number of failed tests.
+The command will exit with the number of failed tests.

 ```java
 public static void main(String[] args) {